William Buckley (convict): Return to Western culture

 On 27 June 1840, he was married to Julia Higgins, at St John's Church, New Town, Hobart, by the Reverend T. J. Ewing.
 According to a contemporary, George Russell, she is said to have been as short as he was tall—so much so that when out walking she was too short to even reach his arm.
 To remedy this problem he would tie two corners of his handkerchief together, and after fastening this to his arm, she would put her arm through the loop.
 Julia was the 26 year-old widow of Daniel Higgins (he changed his surname from Eagers to Higgins upon coming to Australia), who allegedly had been murdered by Aboriginal people while en route overland from Sydney to Port Phillip in 1839.
 He had met the Higgins family, Daniel, Julia, and their daughter when he worked at the Immigrant's Home.
 After Daniel's death, Buckley asked his widow to marry him.

 Buckley lived in the Arthur Circus neighbourhood of Battery Point, Hobart.
 He retired in 1850.
 Buckley was seriously injured after he was thrown from his gig at Greenpond near Hobart.
 He died of his injuries on 30 January 1856 at the age of 76.
 Buckley was interred at the burial ground of St George's Anglican Church, Battery Point.

 After his death, his widow Julia moved north to live with her daughter and son-in-law, William Jackson, and their family.
 Eventually they moved to Sydney.
 She died there at the Hyde Park Asylum on 18 August 1863.

 Legacy

 A plaque commemorates him at Buckley's Rest, a small park in Sandy Bay, Hobart.

 Buckley's Falls near Woorongo was named after Buckley by John Helder Wedge.

+A pedestrian bridge connecting Barwon Heads and Ocean Grove was built parallel to the existing road bridge, and opened in 2011.
+It is named after William Buckley.